 We also have a last minute inclusion in tonight’s show when it was announced that Ledge favorite Jeremy Porter and The Tucos have a new single coming out on October 28.
 The two track release is the tenth single in Jim Rinn’s series of Detroit covers singles, and includes a remake of “While You Spiral” by Detroit power poppers The Waxwings.

 As for this week’s edition of “52 Weeks of Teenage Kicks”, it’s a recent bandcamp discovery of a single release by an Australian band called CrackWhore.
 The only info I could find about this band is from their bandcamp bio, “Dragged from the Collingwood sidewalk kicking and screaming, CrackWhore was (Still)Born 2002.
 Bred from the bowels of Melbourne, CrackWhore deliver nice and sleazy rock n roll.”
 Sounds great to me!

-For more information, including setlists, head to http://scotthudson.blogspot.com
+For more info, including setlists, head to http://scotthudson.blogspot.com